-In June 2019, under the Single Security Initiative, FNMA and FHLMC started issuing UMBS in place of their current offerings of TBA-eligible securities.
+On June 3, 2019, under the Single Security Initiative, FNMA and FHLMC are expected to start issuing UMBS in place of their current offerings of TBA-eligible securities.
 The Single Security Initiative seeks to support the overall liquidity of the TBA market and aligns the characteristics of FNMA and FHLMC certificates.
 The effects that the Single Security Initiative may have on the market for TBA and other mortgage-backed securities are uncertain.